 At the time, I didn’t want to tell her as much.
 However, I did tell her on the delivery table and she was overjoyed.
 At least that’s what I saw in her eyes.
 Her soothing presence was out of this world as well.
 She managed to keep me calm throughout the entire delivery process.
 She reminded me of the many people I had seen do this right in front of me.
 Furthermore, she reminded me of my own strength.
 My midwife hero helped me to deliver a healthy baby boy.

 Being a midwife might not be the most glamorous job or the highest paying one.
-It’s a job that requires a lot of dedication and love to perform well and to stay at it for the long run.
+Being a certified nurse-midwife is a job that requires a lot of dedication and love to perform well and to stay at it for the long run.

 I hope this article has given you some insight into becoming a midwife.
-For those of you interested in midwifery as your calling, I hope it has helped you understand the trials and tribulations of my profession.
+For those of you interested in nurse-midwifery program as your calling, I hope it has helped you understand the trials and tribulations of my profession.
 I hope it has motivated at least some of you to pursue it.
-For those of you interested in learning more about what a midwife does and how they can be helpful during childbirth, I hope I have answered your questions on a personal level.
+For those of you interested in learning more about what professional midwifes do and how they can be helpful during childbirth, I hope I have answered your questions on a personal level.